Yitzhak Rabin: Overview of offices held

 Rabin twice served as prime minister (Israel's head of government).
 His first stint spanned from 3 June 1974 through 20 June 1977, leading the 17th government during the 8th Knesset.
 His second stint lasted from 13 July 1992 until his assassination on 4 November 1995, leading the 25th government during the 13th Knesset.
 Rabin was a member of the Knesset from 1974 until his assassination.
 For several months in 1992, Rabin served as the Knesset's opposition leader, at the time an unofficial and honorary role.
 Rabin also served as ambassador of Israel to the United States from 1968 until 1973.

 Labor Party leadership

-Peres twice served as leader of the Israeli Labor Party.
+Rabin twice served as leader of the Israeli Labor Party.